peternewman22/BudgetTracker1.0/README.md

 * ~~Refactor: collect creating searchbox into a method or class~~
 * ~~Fix visibility bug~~
 * ~~Strip away buggy validation~~
+* New feature: user to specify output filename and location
 * Refactor: sort out muddle of functionality - searching and updating the searchbox is currently done in GUI.
 Ideally, it would be under SearchBox.
 * New feature: Right Click to edit or delete keyword
 * New feature: Adding a resume button